Peanut Butter Protein Shake

 As you know, I’m basically obsessed with all things peanut butter.
 It is one of my all time favorite foods and I love incorporating it into my meals… especially protein shakes.

-Not only does it add the best flavor but it also adds a bit of protein too!
+Not only does the peanut butter add the best flavor but it also adds a bit of protein too!

 Here’s What You Need

-This peanut butter protein shake is made with just four simple ingredients.
+This peanut butter protein shake is made with just five simple ingredients.
 You likely have all of the ingredients in your pantry and refrigerator right now!

 What About Peanut Butter Powder?